Yeovil Trades & Traders

 This early photograph dates to about 1875 and looks towards the Borough from High Street with the end of Middle Street at centre.
 The newly-built three-storey building to right of centre was Thomas Maggs' pharmacy and dental surgery and, as its predecessor, was named the Medical Hall.

 This photograph was taken by Yeovil Photographer Jarratt Beckett and published in his 1897 book "Somerset viewed through a Camera".
 At left is London House, at this time being run by George Wadman.
-At right is the side of the Medical Hall which, at this time was occupied by wholesale and retail chemists Gatward & Wright.
+At right is the side of the Medical Hall which, at this time was occupied by wholesale and retail chemists Oswald Gatward and Alfred Wright.
 Next door to the Medical Hall was the International Stores that had earlier been the premises of clockmaker, silversmith and jeweller John White Hancock from the 1820s, then his son James Hancock and finally Hancock, Cox & Co, Clock and Watch Makers until about 1894.

 An advertisement from Whitby's Yeovil Almanack Advertiser of 1887.
 Note the very early date that the company was dealing in photographic equipment and materials.